Medical Robotics Companies

 Reframe the evidence around what clinicians and procurement actually decide on — patient outcomes and operational burden.
 Both filters must pass.

-Most firms cover one piece.
-Servizions sits at the intersection of clinical fieldwork, service design, and grounded foresight.
+Servizions sits at the intersection of clinical fieldwork, service design, and grounded foresight innovation.

 Methodology grounded in a 2024 master's thesis on systemic innovation — see About.